 Germination and cloning with VIVOSUN heat mat

-Many growers like to use root plugs, peat moss or coco coir and perlite mix, rockwool, or soil to fill the cells of a tray.
-Here is how to prepare your seedling tray for germination: Evenly spread the growing medium you choose into the amount of cells you will be growing.
-Using something pointy like a pencil or chopstick, make a small divot in the medium, about ¼” deep and place your seed.
+Many growers like to use root plugs, peat moss or coco coir and perlite mix, rock wool, or soil to fill the cells of a tray.
+Here is how to prepare your seedling tray for germination: Evenly spread the growing medium you choose into the number of cells you will be growing.
+Using something pointy like a pencil or chopstick, make a small divot in the medium, about ¼” deep, and place your seed.
 Only use one seed per cell.

 Now that our seeds and clones are set in their cells we need to create a viable environment for them to thrive.
 Place the heat mat on a solid surface that does not fluctuate in temperature too much, a good solid table or counter is perfect.
 Place the tray right on top of the heat mat.